PrimeTimeTran/next-blog/data/blog/dynamic-programming.md

 Space = O(n)

-### GridTraveler
+### Grid Traveler

-Find number of ways to travel from top left to bottom right corner of grid.
+Write a function that returns the number of ways to travel from top left to bottom right corner of grid.

 ```js
 const gridTraveler = (m, n) => {